Milwaukee Framing Nailer 21 vs 30- Know Distinctions

 Which nailer is highly transportable?

-Is both nailer accessible to difficult angles?
+Are both nailers accessible to difficult angles?

 The 30-degree framing nailer is accessible to difficult angles only.
-Their nailing angle is much than a 21-degree framing nailer.
+Their nailing angle is much more than a 21-degree framing nailer.
 The rule is- the more nailing angle, the more access to the critical spaces.
 Though both nailers perform similar activities, a 30-degree Milwaukee nailer is more reliable in this case.

 Which nailer comes with more user-friendly features?